September 28, 2018

-Roof Maker’s new Passive House Flat Rooflight has set a new standard in energy efficiency, achieving the prestigious Passive House standard and accreditation from the Passivhaus Trust.
+Roof Maker’s new Passive House Flat skylight has set a new standard in energy efficient rooflight design, achieving the prestigious Passive House standard and accreditation from the Passivhaus Trust.

 If you’re wondering what all this means and how it could benefit your property, read on.

 Passive House is an aspirational standard of energy efficiency, designed to dramatically reduce a building’s ecological footprint.